Veritius/bevy_stardust/README.md

 This crate is highly experimental and you shouldn't use it for anything you care about.
 Things *will* break.
 This is also a hobby project.
 It's probably not very good, but you're more than welcome to help out!

+**Cryptographic features are not currently supported.
+Man in the middle attacks are really, really easy with this crate.**

 ## Planned features
 - Reliability
 - Ordering